Internet Identity Workshop: History

-Community and impact

-The IIW community consists of technologists, policymakers, business leaders, and academics, all working toward the advancement of user-centric and privacy-preserving identity solutions.
-The workshop’s open nature allows for rapid iteration and collaboration among industry participants.

-Organizations such as the Decentralized Identity Foundation (DIF), the OpenID Foundation, W3C, and the Trust Over IP Foundation frequently participate in IIW, leveraging the event to refine and promote open identity standards.

-In addition, a number of scholarly publications have referred to IIW presentations and sessions while reporting developments in self-sovereign identity and related topics.

-In 2004, Microsoft computer scientist Kim Cameron proposed his Laws of Identity, which soon became guiding principles during the early years of the IIW, with Cameron actively participating in the discussions.
-The inaugural IIWs in 2005 and 2006 provided a platform for participants to share a range of concepts, including the preexisting version of OpenID.
-From these discussions, OpenID 2.0 was defined and gained widespread adoption among various companies and vendors.
+Since 2025, IIW has been operated by the IIW Foundation, a non-profit 501(c)3 organization.

+Impact

-A significant challenge in implementing distributed identity is the discovery of identities created with the Open ID 2.0 standard.
-A technique to address this challenge was demonstrated at a 2006 IIW, which helped establish the extensions that allowed this discovery method to spread widely.
-The Internet Identity Workshop has also been recognized as one of the first venues to propose and discuss the creation of decentralized identifiers, or DIDs.
-Following their introduction, DIDs were adopted by the Worldwide Web Consortium (W3C) and have since found applications in various fields, including digital copyright and other areas that require digital identifiers.
+A challenge in implementing distributed identity is the discovery of identities created with the Open ID 2.0 standard.
+A technique to address this challenge was demonstrated at a 2006 IIW, which helped establish the extensions that allowed this discovery method to spread.
+The Internet Identity Workshop was one of the first venues to propose and discuss the creation of decentralized identifiers, or DIDs.
+Following their introduction, DIDs were adopted by the World Wide Web Consortium (W3C) and have since found applications in digital copyright and other areas that require digital identifiers.

 In 2022, Chinese researchers presented a developing energy peer-to-peer network that interconnects a large number of distributed harvesting devices to achieve a two-way flow of energy.
 In the conference proceedings of that year's IEEE 2nd International Conference on Electrical Engineering and Control Science (IC2ECS), the authors referred to the introduction of enabling technology built on DIDs first formally proposed at a 2015 IIW.

-A researcher from Mississippi State University highlighted IIW's crucial role in defining self-sovereign identity in his graduate thesis focused on implementing decentralized identities within state government.

-Another area of intense interest for the IIW community is off-blockchain decentralized identity management for digital wallets.
+Another area of interest for the IIW community is off-blockchain decentralized identity management for digital wallets.
 These identities can be managed using asymmetric cryptographic keys, eliminating the need for centralized management.
-The orchestration of such digital wallets is also being actively explored.

-Furthermore, decentralized identifier methods described at a 2024 IIW are contributing to the development of self-sovereign identity wallets within data spaces.
-These data spaces aim to address challenges related to data sharing by balancing the needs for data exchange and data sovereignty.

-Future directions

-Since 2025, IIW has been operated by the IIW Foundation, a non-profit 501(c)3 organization dedicated to the continuing the work of IIW in providing a community for the development of digital identity technology.